gahtan-syarif/dailygitcommands/README.md

 - `git clone --depth 1 <repo-url>` — clone only the latest commit, minimizing download size when commit history is not needed
 - `git clone --mirror <repo-url>` — create a local mirror of a remote repo
 - `git init` — initialize a new local git repo in the current directory
+- `git init --bare` — initialize a bare repo with no working tree in the current directory (used for hosting a Git server)

 ## Remotes
 - `git remote add origin <repo-url>` — link local repo to a remote repo for fetching, pulling, and pushing